Celeste Johnson

 About

-Celeste Johnson is Professor of Oboe at the University of Missouri-Kansas City Conservatory and remains active as a performer, pedagogue, clinician and presenter.
-Equally at home as a soloist, chamber musician, orchestral player and pedagogue, Professor Johnson balances an active performing career with a passion for teaching the next generation of oboists and musicians.
+Celeste Johnson is Professor of Oboe at the University of Missouri–Kansas City (UMKC) Conservatory, where she is known for her dynamic career as a performer, educator, clinician, and presenter.
+Accomplished as a soloist, chamber musician, orchestral performer, and teacher, she blends an active performing schedule with a deep commitment to mentoring the next generation of oboists and musicians.

-Professor Johnson maintains an active performance calendar within the region, country and abroad.
-She performs as a substitute with the Kansas City Symphony and with Summerfest, a chamber music series based in Kansas City.
-Celeste has also performed as a member of the Tulsa Symphony Orchestra for eleven seasons, during which she was featured as a concerto soloist twice.
-As a performer, Celeste has presented concerts in Japan, Colombia, Switzerland, the Isle of Man (British Isles), Canada and across the United States.
+Professor Johnson performs regularly across the United States and internationally.
+She appears frequently as a substitute with the Kansas City Symphony and as an artist with Summerfest, a chamber music series based in Kansas City.
+For eleven seasons, she was a member of the Tulsa Symphony Orchestra, where she was twice featured as a concerto soloist.
+Her international performances span Japan, Colombia, Switzerland, the Isle of Man, Canada, and numerous venues across the United States.

-Professor Johnson has performed in orchestras, festivals and as a soloist at national and international venues.
-She performed as Principal Oboe with the New York String Orchestra in Carnegie Hall, Russian String Orchestra, Sarasota Opera, Tulsa Opera Orchestra, Oklahoma City Philharmonic, Champaign-Urbana Symphony, Binghamton Philharmonic and Quad Cities Symphony.
+Her orchestral experience includes performances as principal oboe and section member with esteemed ensembles such as the New York String Orchestra at Carnegie Hall, the Russian String Orchestra, Sarasota Opera, Tulsa Opera Orchestra, Oklahoma City Philharmonic, Champaign-Urbana Symphony, Binghamton Philharmonic, and the Quad Cities Symphony.

-Celeste has worked with oboists across the globe as the recipient of fellowships to numerous music festivals and programs.
-She has received fellowships to attend the Tanglewood Music Center, Aspen Music Festival, and Lucerne Festival Academy in Switzerland.
-She has also performed at the Sarasota Music Festival, Kent/Blossom Music Festival, Pine Mountain Music Festival, and at the Banff Centre masterclasses in Alberta, Canada.
-A two-time prize-winner in the Gillet/Fox International Oboe Competition, Celeste was also a prize-winner in the Barbirolli International Oboe competition and won the University of Illinois Concerto Competition.
+Johnson has received fellowships from some of the world’s most prestigious music festivals and institutions.
+These include the Tanglewood Music Center, Aspen Music Festival, and Lucerne Festival Academy.
+She has also performed at the Sarasota Music Festival, Kent/Blossom Music Festival, Pine Mountain Music Festival, and Banff Centre masterclasses.
+She is a two-time prizewinner of the Gillet/Fox International Oboe Competition, and was also a prize-winner at the Barbirolli International Oboe Competition and the University of Illinois Concerto Competition.

-Professor Johnson maintains active memberships in professional organizations, and as such has presented performances at the International Double Reed Society and Midwest Double Reed Society conferences and events.
-She currently serves as chair of the Norma Hooks Young Artist Competition, hosted by the International Double Reed Society bi-annually.
-She has also presented at the Texas, Missouri and Oklahoma Music Educators Association conferences, presenting on the topic of double reed fundamentals and pedagogy for K-12 teachers, directors and performers.
+A dedicated advocate for the double reed community, Professor Johnson maintains active memberships in professional organizations.
+She has presented at the International Double Reed Society (IDRS) and the Midwest Double Reed Society, and served for four years as chair of the IDRS Norma Hooks Young Artist Competition.
+She is also a frequent presenter at the Texas, Missouri, and Oklahoma Music Educators Association conferences, where she shares her expertise on double reed fundamentals and pedagogy for K–12 educators and performers.

-Celeste Johnson holds degrees from the Eastman School of Music and the University of Illinois at Urbana-Champaign.
-Her primary teachers include Richard Killmer, Nancy Ambrose King, Dan Stolper and Phil Koch.
+She holds degrees from the Eastman School of Music and the University of Illinois at Urbana-Champaign.
+Her principal teachers include Richard Killmer, Nancy Ambrose King, Dan Stolper, and Phil Koch.